 Transportation projects and other government actions have excluded and directly harmed Black, Indigenous, and People of Color (BIPOC) communities, low-income neighborhoods, people with disabilities, and other communities across the country and in the Portland-Vancouver region.
-The Oregon Department of Transportation and Washington State Department of Transportation are among the agencies responsible for this legacy: the construction of I-5 in the 1950s, for example, displaced thousands of households in Oregon and Washington and decimated the thriving African American community in North and Northeast
+The Oregon Department of Transportation and Washington State Department of Transportation are among the agencies responsible for this legacy: the construction of I-5 in the 1950s, for example, displaced thousands of households in Oregon and Washington and decimated the thriving African American community in North and Northeast Portland.

-Other historical harms include the Oregon Constitution's prohibition of Black people from entering or residing in the state and the later exclusion of Chinese Americans from basic rights including property ownership and voting.
-Redlining and other housing discrimination in Oregon and Washington segregated communities of color and prevented investment from reaching these communities.
+Other historical harms include forced removal of Native peoples from their homelands, the Oregon Constitution's prohibition of Black people from entering or residing in the state, termination of Tribal governments, and the later exclusion of Chinese Americans from basic rights including property ownership and voting.
+Reservations, Redlining, and other housing discrimination in Oregon and Washington segregated communities of color and prevented investment from reaching these communities.

 These harms have contributed to many social, economic, and health disparities in the Portland-Vancouver region.
-Differences in homeownership exemplify this; while 65 percent of White Non-Hispanic households in the region own their homes, only 33 percent of Black households, 41 percent of Hispanic/Latino households, and 48 percent of BIPOC households as a whole own rather than rent.1 The generational impacts of these disparities cannot be overstated.
+Differences in homeownership exemplify this; while 65 percent of White Non-Hispanic households in the region own their homes, only 33 percent of Black households, 41 percent of Hispanic/Latino households, and 48 percent of BIPOC households as a whole own rather than rent.
+The generational impacts of these disparities cannot be overstated.